 In Japanese last names, suffixes such as ‘yama’ or ‘hara’ often indicate a geographic or topographic feature associated with a person’s ancestry or family origin.
 The suffix ‘yama’ means ‘mountain’ in Japanese.
 The suffix ‘hara’ translates to ‘field’ or ‘plain’ in Japanese.

 Japanese culture is based on giving utmost importance to the family.
 Thus, they have the tradition of having surnames or last names linked to their ancestry.
 They also have last names inspired by nature and natural elements such as valleys or slopes.
 These last names sound adorable and have beautiful meanings, making them astoundingly attractive.
-If you like Japanese culture, you may choose one of these Japanese last names as the first name for your baby.
+If you like Japanese culture and Japanese last names fascinate you, consider choosing one of these names as your baby’s first name.

 Infographic: Facts On Japanese Last Names